Providing a Comfortable, Safe Experience for Patients

 - We will inform your driver when you are in recovery and show them to your room to go over recovery instructions.

 - Your nurse will stay to answer any other questions you may have before leaving our office and will send printed recovery instructions home with you for your convenience.

 - When you get home, we recommend a lot of rest, icing and to begin taking your pain medication before existing numbness wears off.

-- We will send you home with a recovery kit that includes extra gauze and gloves for bleeding.
+- We will send you home with a recovery kit that includes extra gauze for bleeding.